 The CMA imposed this type of order on Facebook in June 2020 in relation to its purchase of Giphy.

-Facebook said last year that it was acquiring Giphy for nearly $400 million.
+Facebook said it was acquiring Giphy for nearly $400 million last year.

-The social network was also criticized last year by the Competition Appeal Tribunal and Court of Appeal for its lack of cooperation with the CMA and “what might be regarded as a high-risk strategy” in relation to not complying with the IEO and not keeping the CMA updated as the IEO required.
+The Competition Appeal Tribunal and Court of Appeal criticized the social network last year for its lack of cooperation with the CMA and “what might be regarded as a high-risk strategy” in relation to not complying with the IEO and not keeping the CMA updated as the IEO required.

 “Companies are not required to seek CMA approval before they complete an acquisition but, if they decide to go ahead with a merger, we can stop the companies from integrating further if we think consumers might be affected and an investigation is needed,” said Joel Bamford, Senior Director of Mergers at the CMA.